-Susan Crooks is a secondary school teacher at South Carolina Connections Academy (SCCA).
-She began teaching in 1996 and joined SCCA in 2010.
-Ms. Crooks holds a bachelor’s degree in elementary education from the University of Central Florida and a master’s degree in education from Clemson University.
-She shares her story below.
+Susan Crooks is an English language arts teacher, the National Junior Honor Society advisor, and a middle school writing specialist at South Carolina Connections Academy (SCCA).
+She began her teaching career in 1996 and joined SCCA in 2010.
+Ms. Crooks holds a bachelor’s degree in education from the University of Central Florida; a master of education. from Clemson University; a writing specialist certificate from Clemson; and a certificate in critical thinking from the Foundation for Critical Thinking and is an ambassador for the foundation, the oldest international critical thinking think tank in the world.
+She shares her story below:

 I love working at SCCA because the teachers have a heart for their students and also because I love the opportunity to teach students from all across the state.